steambird1/mindustry-c/README.md

 - Direct "assembly" insertion

-- Compiler's constant optimizing
+- Compiler's optimizing
+  - Compile-time constant evaluation
+  - Removal of unused code/variable
+  - Inlining functions

 ## Notice

 Following functions **rely on** memory allocation:

-- Any variable that has address
+- Any variable that has address (`&var`)
-- Any `struct`
+- Any `struct` or `union`
 - Any array